aws-samples/aws-online-data-migration-workshop/module2/README.md

-2. Run the following commands to start the copy of 10,000 small files (Wait until you get the data transfer completed message before proceeding)
+2. Run the following commands to start the copy of 10,000 small files (this will take a short while, Wait until you get the data transfer completed message before proceeding)

 		cd /scripts/fgw-demo